I have been involved with about a billion podcasts.

 Song by Song podcast discusses every Tom Waits song in chronological order:

-In 2007 I started The Sound of The Ladies podcast, where I record and release a song every month.
-Obviously I wrote the theme tune for this.
+In 2007 I started The Sound of The Ladies podcast, where I record and release a song every month; it ran until last summer.

 Around the same time I had a spell engineering the Bright Club Podcast with Steve Cross, and wrote the theme song for it.
 Bright Club Podcast span out from the Bright Club live events, and featured a comedian asking academics about their areas of expertise.